Pool Bucket Test: Free and Easy

 This test is the simplest way to find out for certain if your pool is losing water due to a leak or evaporation.

 Simply, by doing a bucket test, you are comparing the water loss in a 5-gallon bucket (evaporation) to the water loss in your pool.
 It’s extremely simple, it takes five minutes to set up, and 24 hours to wait, and you will know if your pool is losing water due to evaporation or a pool leak.

-Check out our video on the three different methods of doing a bucket test for pool and spa.
+Check out our video on the three different methods of doing a bucket test for a pool and spa.
 This video will show you how to detect pool leaks using a bucket test.

 Pool Bucket Test

 Knowing how to do a bucket test on your pool is important in maintaining a healthy pool environment and, most importantly, lets you know if you have a pool leak.
 With the right supplies and a little bit of effort, you can quickly and accurately test the water loss of your swimming pool using the bucket test method.